gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 end
 ```

-Ok, there's a lot here.
-Let's take it pieces.
+Ok, there's a lot here, but I think it's useful to first see it all together.
+Now, let's take it in pieces.

 The first thing we do is finally write a stub of our own.
 When we submit the form, it'll be handled by the `Settings::BillingsController#create` action, and we know the main thing that action will do is punt to `Nutmeg::Stripe.add_card`.
 So that's where we stub.
 I think this is fair, because here we're no longer concerned with our server's Stripe integration -- we've tested that elsewhere -- we're mostly concerned with testing how our form behaves on the client.
 Here's that stub:

 ```rb
 top_level_stub_called = false